Quantum Reverse Shannon Theorem: Statement of results

+\item If Alice's control qubit is zero, she sends half of one of her ebits through the qubit channel and locally creates a $\ket 0$ state.
+If her control qubit is one, she locally creates a $\ket{\Phi_2}$ and sends half through the channel. \item If Bob's control qubit is zero, he now holds both halves of one of the $\ket{\Phi_2}$ states.
+He rotates this to a $\ket{00}$ state and discards one of the $\ket 0$ qubits.
+If his control qubit is one, he keeps the transmitted qubit, but also creates and discards a $\ket 0$ qubit.
+Alice and Bob are now left with the state in \eq{spread-example}. \eit Observe that in this example the classical and quantum communication could have been sent in either direction.
+Thus, while some parts of the simulation protocol can only use forward communication, the spread requirements can be met with communication in either direction.

-While this framework gives us a fairly clear understanding of the communication resources required to create entanglement spread, it also shows how unlimited EPR pairs are not a good model of unlimited entanglement.
-Instead, we will use the so-called entanglement-embezzling~\cite{vDH03} states $\ket{\varphi_N}^{AB}$, which are parameterized by their Schmidt rank $N$, and can be used catalytically to produce or destroy any Schmidt rank $k$ state up to an error of $k/N$ in the trace norm.
+While this framework gives us a fairly clear understanding of the communication resources required to create entanglement spread, it also shows how unlimited ebits are not a good model of unlimited entanglement.
+Instead of maximally entangled states, we will use the so-called entanglement-embezzling~\cite{vDH03} states $\ket{\varphi_N}^{AB}$, which are parameterized by their Schmidt rank $N$, and can be used catalytically to produce or destroy any Schmidt rank $k$ state up to an error of $\frac{\log k}{\log N}$ in the trace norm.
 See \cite{vDH03} for a definition of $\ket{\varphi_N}$ and a proof of their entanglement-embezzling abilities.
-We let the resource $\Emb$ denote access to an embezzling state of arbitrary size: formally, $\Emb = \bigcup_{N\geq 1} \<\varphi_N\>$ and
+We let the resource $\Emb$ denote access to an embezzling state of arbitrary size: formally, $\Emb = \bigcup_{N\geq 1} \<\varphi_N\>$ and so we have

 By the above discussion, this is strictly stronger than the resource $\infty[qq]$.